ogbodo/String-manipulation/README.md

 - toLower: Returns the String in question but with all characters in their lower cases as applicable.
 This method should be implemented without the use of toLowerCase internal methods.

-- ucFirst: Returns the String in question but changes the First Character to an Upper case.
+- toTitleCase: Returns the String in question but changes the First Character to an Upper case.
 Make use of your toUpper method above to implement this method or a one-liner.

 - isQuestion: Return true if the string is a question (ending with a question mark).
 This method must implement Regular Expression.